wx-chevalier/Awesome-Lists-and-CheatSheets/System/System-List.md

 - [2018-Awesome Scalability, Availability, and Stability Back-end Design Patterns #Collection#](https://github.com/binhnguyennus/awesome-scalability): A curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.

+- [2018-The Architecture of Open Source Applications #Collection#](https://cubox.pro/c/V0ffbT): Our goal is to change that.
+In these two books, the authors of four dozen open source applications explain how their software is structured, and why.
+What are each program's major components?
+How do they interact?
+And what did their builders learn during their development?
+In answering these questions, the contributors to these books provide unique insights into how they think.

 - [2020-Clone Wars #Collection#](https://github.com/GorvGoyl/Clone-Wars): 70+ open-source clones of popular sites like Airbnb, Amazon, Instagram, Netflix, Tiktok, Spotify, Whatsapp, Youtube etc. See source code, demo links, tech stack, github stars.

 - [2020-Awesome CTO #Collection#](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers and VP R&D, with the emphasis on startups and hyper-growth companies.